Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 > In upcoming releases a *Generic MQTT Broker* will be part of Cumulocity IoT.
 If necessary we will adapt this component
 > to work with it seamlessly!

+The mapper processes messages in both directions:
+1. ```INBOUND```: from external source to C8Y
+1. ```OUTBOUND```: from C8Y to external source

-Before messages can be be processed, the mappings have to be loaded into the mapping cache, which is part of the microservice.
+Before inbound messages can be be processed, the mappings have to be loaded into the mapping cache, which is part of the microservice.
 This cache is organized as a tree to reduce retrival times when later messages arrive.
 Then the approriate mapping can be efficiently found by traversing the tree.The following diagram describes what happens in the mapping cache if a new MQTT mapping is added to the list of already existing mappings.

 <p align="center">
 <img src="resources/image/Generic_MQTT_Diagram_Map.png"  style="width: 70%;" />